Feliix42/conways-game-of-rust/README.md

 ## Requirements

 This project uses [`pancurses`](https://github.com/ihalila/pancurses) (which uses [ncurses-rs](https://github.com/jeaye/ncurses-rs) under the hood) for displaying the game in your terminal.
-I advice you and especially Mac users to have a look at the [installation instructions](https://github.com/jeaye/ncurses-rs#building) for the OSX ncurses library.
+I'd like to advice especially Mac users to have a look at the [installation instructions](https://github.com/jeaye/ncurses-rs#building) for the OSX ncurses library.

 ## Building
 After you've `git clone`d this repository fire up `cargo run` and you're good to go!